d-led/fret-flashcards/README.md

 ## Features

 - Practice identifying notes on any string and fret
-- Choose normal (12-fret) or extended (24-fret) ranges
+- Choose between a basic 0-11th fret practice or 21, 22 or 24 frets with multiple notes to find on one string
 - Optionally include sharps/flats in quizzes
-- 3–12 strings with ready-made presets and per-string custom tuning
+- 3–10 strings with ready-made presets and per-string custom tuning
 - Reset tuning to standard 6-string configuration
 - Visual cues and audio feedback for correct/incorrect answers
 - Settings persist across browser sessions so your preferences are retained
 - Optional quiz bias towards strings of the current tuning with the most mistakes
+- You don't actually need a stringed instrument for practicing at all: try turning on the score notation and turning off the quiz note hint.
+Sing or play it on any instrument!

 ## Deployment